About the Owner, Dorinne Whynott

 Talks of getting a new Siberian Husky to join the family are happening !!

-At the conference, heard this amazing speaker and got to Meet Marcus Sheriden of the Sales Lion (one word – AWESOME).
+At the conference, we heard many great amazing speakers and got to Meet Marcus Sheriden of the Sales Lion (one word – AWESOME).
 Learned more about social media, SEO, marketing and animal behavior.

 Spanky passed away of Nasal Cancer.
 After a long 6 months of tests and going to Tufts, Spanky lost his battle with cancer.